 But, you have a legal obligation to inform ODSP/OW and your RGI housing provider if you or anyone in your benefit unit starts an RDSP or has an RDSP

 The Government of Canada RDSP “bond” is a government payment of up to $1,000.00 per year from the government for RDSP beneficiaries who are under 50 years of age and who have a modest family income.
 You do not have to make any contributions to your RDSP to be eligible for the RDSP bond.
 The amount of the bond depends on your family income.
 The lifetime maximum that you can receive in government RDSP bonds is $20,000.00.
+You can only receive the RDSP bond up until the end of the calendar year that you turn 49 years of age.

-The Government of Canada RDSP “grant” is a government payment that matches your annual contributions to your RDSP at $3.00, $2.00 or $1.00 for each $1.00 of contributions.
-You can only receive the RDSP grant up until the calendar year that you turn 49 years of age.
+The Government of Canada RDSP “grant” is a government payment that matches your annual contributions to your RDSP at $1.00, $2.00 or $3.00 for each $1.00 of contributions.
+The grant is up to $3,500.00 per year, with a lifetime maximum of $70,000.00.
 The amount of the matching grant depends on your family income.
-The grant is up to $3,500.00 per year, with a lifetime maximum of $70,000.00.
+There is no maximum family income limit.
+You can only receive the RDSP grant up until the end of calendar year that you turn 49 years of age.

-Here is a link to Government of Canada RDSP information: www.disabilitysavings.ca
+Here is a link to Government of Canada RDSP information: www.canada.ca/en/employment-social-development/programs/disability/savings.html .

 Registered Retirement Savings Plans (RRSPs)

 If you or your spouse/partner work and have employment income, you can save money in a Registered Retirement Savings Plan (RRSP).
 RRSP contributions can be used to reduce your income tax.
-Any income you earn in the RRSP is usually exempt from income tax until you cash in, make withdrawals, or receive payments from your RRSP.
+Any income you earn in the RRSP is usually exempt from income tax until you cash, make withdrawals, or receive payments from your RRSP.
 The amount you can contribute to an RRSP each year depends on the amount of your employment income.
-RRSPs are usually considered assets for Ontario Disability Support Program (ODSP) and Ontario Works (OW) benefits, so RRSPs can affect your ODSP and OW benefits.
-You must tell ODSP/OW if you or anyone in your benefit unit starts or has any RRSPs.
-For more information about RRSPs and ODSP/OW, contact your local legal clinic.
+You may have “contribution room” in your RRSP if you have not made the maximum contributions.

-Here is a link to Government of Canada information about RRSPs: www.cra-arc.gc.ca/tx/ndvdls/tpcs/rrsp-reer/rrsps-eng.html
+Here is a link to Government of Canada information about RRSPs: www.canada.ca/en/revenue-agency/services/tax/individuals/topics/rrsps-related-plans/registered-retirement-savings-plan-rrsp.html

-Registered Education Savings Plans (RESPs) for your children
+Registered Education Savings Plans (RESPs)

 You can start saving for your children’s post-secondary education by starting a Registered Education Savings Plan (RESP).
 Even if you contribute a small amount of money each month, it can add up to a lot for your child’s education.
-Your child’s RESP may also be eligible for contributions from the Government of Canada (see below).
+Your child’s RESP may also be eligible for contributions from the Government of Canada even if you do not make contributions (see below).

 An RESP will not affect your Ontario Disability Support Program (ODSP) and Ontario Works (OW) benefits, but you must tell ODSP/OW if you or your child start or have an RESP.